-The fabric must meet the requirements according to the standard EN 1021-1:2014.
-Furniture - Assessment of the ignitability of padded furniture - Part 1: Ignition source: Smouldering cigarette.
-This standard applies for all environments with the exception of partitions and outdoor furniture which is exclusively intended for outdoor use.
+The fabric must meet the requirements according to the standard EN 1021-1:2014\.
+Furnitive Assessment of the ignitability of padded furniture - Part 1: Ignition source: Smouldering cigarette.
+This itan it is displies for all environments with the exception of partitions and outdoor furniture which is exclusively intended for outdoor use.